monkstone/monkstone.github.com/_posts/2017-04-21-glcapture.md

 This library uses GStreamer-1.0 (and hence possibility of hardware acceleration).
 First you need to make sure you can use the library on vanilla processing, for Archlinux this may need a re-compile see [my fork](https://github.com/monkstone/processing-glvideo).
 Here is a simple video capture sketch that outputs the available camera/s and the possible settings.

-NB: The glvideo library is still somewhat experimental and the interface may well change.
+NB: The glvideo library is still somewhat experimental and the interface may well change (`start` is slated as an alternative to `play`).

 ```ruby